maeddes/cloudfoundry-gitpitch/PITCHME.md

 ## Domains

-Note: The term domain in this topic differs from its common use and is specific to Cloud Foundry.
-Likewise, shared domain and private domain refer to resources with specific meaning in Cloud Foundry.
-The use of domain name, root domain, and subdomain refers to DNS records.
+* The term domain in this topic differs from its common use and is specific to Cloud Foundry.
+* The use of domain name, root domain, and subdomain refers to DNS records.

-Domains indicate to a developer that requests for any route created from the domain will be routed to Cloud Foundry.
-This requires DNS to be configured out-of-band to resolve the domain name to the IP address of a load balancer configured to forward requests to the CF routers.
-For more information about configuring DNS, see the DNS for Domains section.
+* Domains indicate to a developer that requests for any route created from the domain will be routed to Cloud Foundry.

 +++

 ## Quotas

 Default Quota Plan for an Org
-Cloud Foundry installs with a quota plan named default with the following values:

 * Memory Limit: 10240 MB
 * Total Routes: 1000